Kotlin/kotlinx.serialization/docs/json.md

 > You can get the full code [here](../guide/example/example-json-16.kt).

-Even though `pi` was defined as a number, with 30 decimal places, the resulting JSON does not reflect this.
+Even though `pi` was defined as a number with 30 decimal places, the resulting JSON does not reflect this.
-The [Double] value is truncated to XX decimal places, and the String is wrapped in quotes - which is not a JSON number.
+The [Double] value is truncated to 15 decimal places, and the String is wrapped in quotes - which is not a JSON number.

 ```text
 {